Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Event reconstruction and selection

 The two preselected photon candidates are required to satisfy the {\itshape tight} identification criteria and the isolation selection described above.
 Finally, the highest-\pt\ and second-highest-\pt\ photon candidates are required to satisfy $\pt / m_{\gamma\gamma} > 0.35$ and 0.25, respectively.
 As discussed in Sections~\ref{sec:design} and~\ref{sec:modeling}, events that fail the tight identification or the isolation selection are used as a control sample for background estimation and modelling purposes.

 The trigger, photon and event selections described above are used to define the events that are selected for further analysis for Higgs boson properties.
 In total, about 1.2~million events are selected in this data set with a diphoton invariant mass between 105 and 160~\GeV.
-The predicted efficiency for a SM Higgs boson signal with $|y_H|<2.5$ is $39\%$.
+The total selection efficiency for a SM Higgs boson signal with $|y_H|<2.5$ obtained from simulation is $39\%$.